 Track your runner

-Keep track of your favourite runners, whether they are your friends, family, elite runners or superstars like Paula Radcliffe, on our live tracking page on Race Day.
+You will be able to keep track of your favourite runners, whether they are your friends, family or elite athletes, on our live tracking page on Race Day.
 You can search by surname or running number and follow your runner(s) as they make their way around the course (updates will appear as they cross the timing points, which are at 5km intervals).
 The page will also show an estimate of the runner's location based on pace.

 The maps also include an elite runners’ pace guide to help you to follow the top-flight action, plus a specially formulated mass-field pace guide so you will know when to keep an eye out for your loved ones as they come gasping and sweating along the road.

 This year's Virgin Money London Marathon features one of the strongest elite fields assembled in marathon history.
-For factfiles on the star runners in the men's, women's and wheelchair racers click here.
-The IPC Athletics Marathon World Championships is part of this year's event.
-For explanations of the various Paralympic categories, click here.
+We're finalising the elite start lists so check back here soon for factfiles on the athletes taking part in the men's, women's and wheelchair races.
+The IPC Athletics Marathon World Cup is once again part of this year's event.

-With all roads closed, the only way to get around is by public transport.
+With all roads closed (visit our road closures page for more details), the only way to get around is by public transport.
 London Underground, London Overground and the Docklands Light Railway (DLR) all lay on extra services on Race Day, and this is by far the best way to get around.